 Blanket Additional Insured Example

 Imagine there is an electrical accident on a construction site.
-The contractor and the third-party have a written agreement.
-The agreement states the contractor will provide coverage to the third-party for the duration of the project.
+You and your subcontractor have a written agreement.
+The agreement states the contractor will provide coverage to the third party for the duration of the project.

-Since these two cases are met, the third-party receives coverage.
+If these two cases are met, the third party receives coverage.

 How to Keep Track of Policies

-Keeping track of who has coverage and who has coverage under your policy is a huge task.
+Keeping track of which third parties have coverage under your insurance policy is a huge task.

 Contractors who find themselves in this situation need to make sure they have an up-to-date system for managing COIs.

-If you want to learn more, sign-up for a free product demo with SmartCompliance and keep track of insurance certificates in one cloud-based platform.
+If you want to learn more, sign-up for a free product demo with SmartCompliance to keep track of insurance certificates in one cloud-based platform.